Edoumou/Tracking-Clinical-Trials-Through-Blockchain/README.md

 __password__: Medtrials

 Next, add accounts 1 to 20.
 The two first accounts are for authority admin and promoter admin respectively.
-The third and fourth accounts are for authorities, promoters accounts range from fith to eigth, investigators accounts from nineth to twelth, the rest are those for patients.
+The third and fourth accounts are for authorities, promoters accounts range from fith to eigth, investigators accounts from nineth to twelth, the rest are patients accounts.

 # For addresses and their corresponding private keys